 November 2009

 First informal meeting at the 38th ARNOVA Conference.
-Sung-Ju Kim (IU School of Social Work) was appointed as the executive director and named the group the “Korean Nonprofit and Philanthropy Researchers Network”
+Sung-Ju Kim (IU School of Social Work) was appointed as the executive director and named the group the “Korean Nonprofit and Philanthropy Researchers Network.”

 A total of seven Korean attendees at the conference participated in the first KNPRN meeting.